cdeanj/nextflow-tychus/tychus-docs/output.rst

 Output
 ======

-The output structure from each Tychus module is described below.
+The output structure and files produced from each Tychus module are described below.

 Alignment Module
 ----------------